caolan/async/README.md

 # Async
-_Higher-order functions and common patterns for asynchronous code in node.js_
+_Higher-order functions and common patterns for asynchronous code in node and the browser_

 I've so far avoided using the existing async modules in favour of the standard callbacks provided by node.
 When writing modules, I find sticking to the